 When you’re learning about personal injury law, you may come across references to terms like reasonable person and reasonable care.
-The reasonable person is a legal concept; it’s the legal standard that applies to evaluate the behavior of the people who are involved in an accident.
+The reasonable person is a concept explaining the legal standard that applies to evaluate the behavior of people who are involved in an accident.

-If you’re part of a personal injury case, understanding what the reasonable person standard is and the standard of care definition can help you prepare for your case and know what to expect from the legal process.
+If you’re part of a personal injury case, understanding the reasonable person standard and the standard of care definitions can help you prepare for your case and know what to expect from the legal process.
 Here’s what our personal injury lawyers want you to know about the reasonable person standard in injury law.